rvnminers-A-and-N/electrumx-satori/ElectrumX Ravencoin How-To.md

 **maxconnections=64**

-- Note the txindex=1 and assetindex=1 above, which is required for the electrumx server.
+- Note the txindex=1 above, which is required for the electrumx server.
 If you already run a node without this setting, add it and perform a restart of ravend with the option –reindex.
 This will take significant time.

 - For better maintenance during updates, you may want to set up a link to your raven binary directory, e.g.: